jacobbarssbailey/low-pass-gate/README.md

  The mute input (normalled to =10V) will both shorten the response time of the filter, and apply a very mild hi-pass filter.
 In a musical sense, its effect on the filter is akin to softly holding a palm against a rung bell or plucked string.

+ At very low values, near 0V the mute input will allow some audio to pass through the circuit without any control input.
+If this isn't desired, turn the mute knob up to 15-20%.

 ## Other notes